FAQ¶

 )

-- Ensure that the backend service can receive and correctly handle these tracing headers.
-This information is typically used to correlate and trace requests within the backend services.
+- Ensure that the backend service can receive and correctly process these tracing information headers.
+These details are typically used to associate and track requests within the backend service.

 Verification and Testing¶